Dazhao Temple (Hohhot)

 The temple also has a shrine that was dedicated to the Kangxi Emperor in the late 17th century and murals in the hallway that commemorate his visit.
-Da Zhao also exhibits an impressive collection of musical instruments and dragon sculptures relating to Mongol legends.
+Dazhao Temple also exhibits an impressive collection of musical instruments and dragon sculptures relating to Mongol legends.

 The monastery is a venue for Buddhist festivals held throughout the year.

 Structure

 The plane layout of Dazhao is in the form of Han Temple, covering an area of over 30,000 square meters, of which the building area is more than 8,000 square meters.
 The main buildings include Shanmen, Tianwang Hall, Bodhi Temple, Jiujian Building, Jingtang Hall and Buddhist Temple.
 Etc., where the hall and the Buddhist temple are linked together, collectively referred to as the "Dadian", the main hall is the only lama temple with the combination of Chinese and Tibetan styles in the entire temple.
 There is a double-decked three-story front hall, a guard hall and a Buddhist temple.
 There is a 2.55-meter-high silver Buddha statue in the middle of the Buddhist temple.
 Therefore, the Wuliang Temple is also known as the "Silver Buddha Temple".
 The front of the Silver Buddha is Tongtian column.
 There is a dragon plate on it.
 The left and right sides of the Silver Buddha are Tsongkhapa and the bronze statues of the Dalai Lama III and IV; in addition, under the eaves of the Dazhao Gate, there is the name of "The First Spring of the Jiubian".
 "The First Spring of the Jiubian" refers to the Yuquan Well before the Dazhao.
 It is said that the Kangxi Emperor was trying to calm the chaos of the Mongolian Oirat Ministry.
 The triumphant return came over the Dazhao, the horseshoes stepped on the ground, and there was a spring.
 Inscription on the inscription: Spring water "It is light and clear, its taste is sweet and beautiful."